shaunluttin/design-patterns/CSharp/README.md

-This directory contains C# implementations of Gang of Four Design Patterns.
+C# implementations of Gang of Four Design Patterns.

-The samples are in C# and, where appropriate, adhere to the original C++ implementations.
+We have tried keep the spirit of the original implementations.

-The demos are runnable with .NET Core.
+Demos are runnable with .NET Core.
 E.g.

 ```
 cd Behavioral